corrode/corrode.github.io/content/blog/paradigms/index.md

   paradigm, always write code that's straightforward and easy to maintain.
 It benefits not only your future self but also your colleagues who might work on the same codebase.

+Lastly, avoid bias towards any particular paradigm.
+Don't prematurely optimize for performance at the cost of readability.
+The real bottleneck might be elsewhere.
+Measure first, then optimize.
+It's not unusual for the most elegant solution to also be the fastest.